 IPO – It is an Initial Public Offering that happens when the private company becomes a publicly traded company.

-Secondary Offering – This is another offering in order to sell more stocks and to raise more money form the public.
+Secondary Offering – This is another offering in order to sell more stocks and to raise more money from the public.

 Dividend – Portion of the company’s earning which is paid to the shareholders.

-Broker – A broker is a person who buy or sell stocks on your behalf.
+Broker – A broker is a person who buys or sells stocks on your behalf.